Michael Servetus: Imprisonment and execution

 On 16 February 1553, Michael Servetus while in Vienne, France, was denounced as a heretic by Guillaume de Trie (a rich merchant who had taken refuge in Geneva and who was a good friend of Calvin) in a letter sent to a cousin, Antoine Arneys, who was living in Lyon.
 On behalf of the French inquisitor Matthieu Ory, Michael Servetus and Balthasard Arnollet, the printer of Christianismi Restitutio, were questioned, but they denied all charges and were released for lack of evidence.
 Ory asked Arneys to write back to De Trie demanding proof.
 On 26 March 1553, the letters sent by Michael to Calvin and some manuscript pages of Christianismi Restitutio were forwarded to Lyon by De Trie.
 On 4 April 1553, Servetus was arrested by Roman Catholic authorities and imprisoned in Vienne.
 He escaped from prison three days later.
 On 17 June, he was convicted of heresy, "thanks to the 17 letters sent by John Calvin, preacher in Geneva" and sentenced to be burned with his books.
 In his absence, he and his books were burned in effigy (blank paper for the books).

 Meaning to flee to Italy, Servetus inexplicably stopped in Geneva, where Calvin and his Reformers had denounced him.
 On 13 August, he attended a sermon by Calvin at Geneva.
 He was arrested after the service and again imprisoned, and all his property was confiscated.
-Servetus claimed during this judgment he was arrested at an inn at Geneva.
-French Inquisitors asked that Servetus be extradited to them for execution.
-Calvin wanted to show he was as firm in defense of Christian orthodoxy as his usual opponents.
-"He was forced to push the condemnation of Servetus with all the means at his command."
-Calvin's health was one possible reason he did not personally appear against Servetus.
-Among the possible reasons that prevented Calvin from appearing personally against Servetus there was one that must have been sufficient.
+Servetus claimed during this proceeding that he had been arrested at an inn at Geneva.
+French inquisitors asked that he be extradited to them for execution, but Calvin wanted to show that he was as firm in defense of Christian orthodoxy as his opponents, and determined "to push the condemnation of Servetus with all the means at his command".
+Calvin's health was one possible reason why he did not personally appear against Servetus.
 The laws regulating criminal actions in Geneva required that in certain grave cases the complainant himself should be incarcerated pending the trial.
-Calvin's health and his great and constant usefulness in the administration of the state rendered a prolonged absence from the public life of Geneva impracticable.
-Therefore, Nicholas de la Fontaine had the more active role in Servetus's prosecution and the listing of points that condemned him.
+Calvin's health, and his importance in the administration of the state, rendered a prolonged absence from the public life of Geneva impracticable.
+Therefore Nicholas de la Fontaine had the more active role in Servetus's prosecution and the listing of the points that condemned him.
 (Nicholas de la Fontaine was a refugee in Geneva and entered the service of Calvin, by whom he was employed as secretary.)
 Nevertheless, Calvin is regarded as the author of the prosecution.